Pyrolysis-GC-MS analysis

 Microplastics with py-GC/MS, clean water samples

 Measurement to determine ten common plastic types (PE, PP, PS, ABS, PVC, PET, PC, PMMA, PA6, PA66) with pyrolysis-GC/MS. In the method, microplastics are separated from the sample and reported in µg/l of individual polymer types and as a sum of all particles.
-Rubber particles (BR, NR, SBR) can be added to the analysis at an extra cost.
+An illustrative example is provided in our example report for microplastic analysis of water using pyrolysis–GC/MS. Rubber particles (BR, NR, SBR) can be added to the analysis at an extra cost.
 This product is suitable only for clean water samples.
 If you need testing for other sample types, see microplastics in typical wastewater samples and soil, sediment, or sludge.

 579–679 €